Does testosterone increase metabolism in men?

 • Obesity and central belly fat.
 Men with lower testosterone are more likely to carry fat around the abdomen, and obesity itself further suppresses testosterone, creating a vicious cycle that drags down metabolic rate.[1]

 • Metabolic syndrome and type 2 diabetes.
 Metabolic syndrome is a cluster of high waist size, high blood pressure, abnormal cholesterol, and high fasting sugar.
-Meta-analyses show men with low total or free testosterone have a much higher risk of metabolic syndrome and type 2 diabetes, and TRT can modestly improve blood sugar control in men who are both hypogonadal and insulin resistant.[1]
+Meta-analyses show men with low total or free testosterone have a much higher risk of metabolic syndrome and type 2 diabetes, and in hypogonadal men TRT may modestly improve some glycemic markers, but it is not a treatment for type 2 diabetes.[1]

 • Nonalcoholic fatty liver disease (NAFLD).
 NAFLD is excess fat stored in the liver that is not due to heavy alcohol use.
 Observational studies find men with the lowest testosterone levels are more likely to have fatty liver and worse liver enzyme tests, an important metabolic complication.